themeblvd/tweeple/readme.txt

 = 0.8.0 =

+* Added option to control UTF-8 encoding on Twitter Feeds.

 = 0.7.0 =

 * Fixed issues where cache would return 'a' instead of list of tweets when a non unicode character is in a tweet. (props @nielsvr)